spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configurable-product-flow-chart.md

 1. You are on the configurator page.
 2. The configurator page is rendered based on the data in the session.
-3. The customer does the configuration.
-4. Submits the configuration form.
+3. The customer does the configuration and submits the configuration form.
-5. The configurator redirects the customer to the gateway page with configuration data.
+4. The configurator redirects the customer to the gateway page with configuration data.

 | PARAMETER | VALUE                                                                                                                                        | COMMENT |
 |---|----------------------------------------------------------------------------------------------------------------------------------------------|---|